serverless/blog/posts/2017-11-06-serverless-multi-cloud.md

 There are a series of things that could happen to make multi-cloud easier.

 **Cross-cloud service compatibility**
 Data management and storage, for instance, are ecosystem-dependent.
-Google has best machine learning right now; and while it’s *feasible* to use GC services on different cloud providers, it isn’t exactly a cake walk.
+Google has best machine learning right now; and while it’s *feasible* to use GC services on different cloud providers, it isn’t necessarily simple.

 To make multi-cloud less work and less compromise, we need to be better ways to share data across cloud providers, and better ways react to any event source regardless of cloud provider.